mayukhbaidya18/HackathonConfluentia/README.md

 2. Open the **SmartFoodApp.xcodeproj** in Xcode 26+ (with iOS 26 SDK).
 3. Build and run on the iOS simulator or a physical iPhone running iOS 26+.

 ## Demo
-- Screenshots are available in the `/screenshots` folder.
-- It shows the:
+- The screenshots show the:
   - Disease input screen
   - Food input screen
   - Output with “Recommended/Avoid” + explanation